rust-lang/rust/src/doc/style-guide/src/items.md

 #### Ordering list import

-Names in a list import must be sorted ascii-betically, but with `self` and `super` first, and groups and glob imports last.
+Names in a list import must be sorted ASCIIbetically, but with `self` and `super` first, and groups and glob imports last.
 This applies recursively.
 For example, `a::*` comes before `b::a` but `a::b` comes before `a::*`.
 E.g., `use foo::bar::{a, b::c, b::d, b::d::{x, y, z}, b::{self, r, s}};`.